christianwish/lay-it-out/README.md

 ```
 ___

+## additional props

-Of course it's possible to pass additional props to your layout.
+It's possible to pass additional props to your layout.
 For example to toggle stuff:

 ```jsx